 When it comes to where you come from, we want to hear the whole story—not just a piece.
 That’s why we require an academic reference from a teacher, principal, guidance counselor or other school administrator.

 You can send a reference request to your evaluator using this online form.
-Alternatively, you can download the printable academic evaluation form to give to your reference.
-They’ll send it off to us for you.

 Home-school students: Instead of an academic evaluation, you can submit a personal recommendation from anyone not related to you.